 MARK OSHIRO is the Hugo-nominated writer of the online Mark Does Stuff universe (Mark Reads and Mark Watches), where he analyzes book and TV series.
 He was the nonfiction editor of Queers Destroy Science Fiction! and the co-editor of Speculative Fiction 2015, and is the President of the Con or Bust Board of Directors.
 When not writing/recording reviews or editing, Oshiro engages in social activism online and offline.
 Anger is a Gift is his debut YA contemporary fiction novel.

-NITA TYNDALL is a tiny southern queer who loves writing as much as she loves sweet tea.
-She has very strong opinions about the best kind of barbecue (hint: it’s vinegar-based.)
-She was a resident at the Lambda Literary Emerging Writers’ Retreat in 2017, where she studied with Malinda Lo.
+NITA TYNDALL is a tiny southern queer who loves writing as much as they love sweet tea.
+They have very strong opinions about the best kind of barbecue (hint: it’s vinegar-based).
+They were a resident at the Lambda Literary Emerging Writers’ Retreat in 2017, where they studied with Malinda Lo.
+They are currently pursuing their second bachelor’s in German, and live in North Carolina with their partner and pets.

 Round Two Judges for The YA ADaptation Showdown